 However, as advances have been made in stages for petroleum-related regulatory reforms in line with the globalization of the Japanese economic society, in addition to ensuring a stable supply, realizing an efficient supply based on market principles became the goal of petroleum policy.
-With the repeal of the Fuel Import Restriction Law in March 1996 (liberalization of petroleum product imports) and the Petroleum Industry Law at the end of December 2001 (abolition of oil supply and demand adjustment regulations), the petroleum industry was liberalized, except for regulations regarding stockpiling (the Oil Stockpiling Act) and fuel quality (the Act on the Quality Control of Gasoline and Other Fuels).
+With the repeal of the Fuel Import Restriction Law in March 1996 (liberalization of petroleum product imports) and the Petroleum Industry Law at the end of December 2001 (abolition of oil supply and demand adjustment regulations), the petroleum industry was liberalized, except for regulations regarding stockpiling (the Oil Stockpiling Act) and fuel quality (the Fuel Quality Control Act).